MicrosoftDocs/windows-dev-docs/windows-apps-src/gaming/monetization-for-games.md

 With your game solution opened in Visual Studio:

 1. Go to __Project__ > __Store__ > __Associate App with the Store ...__
-2. Sign in to your Dev Center developer account and select the app name to associate this solution with.
+2. Sign in to your Partner Center developer account and select the app name to associate this solution with.
 3. Double-click on the __Package.appxmanifest.xml file__ and go to the __Packaging__ tab to check that the game is associated correctly.

 If you have associated the solution to a published game that is live and listed in the Store, your solution will have an active license and you are one step closer in creating add-ons for your game.
 For more info, see [Packaging apps](https://msdn.microsoft.com/windows/uwp/packaging/index).